ansible/lightbulb/README.md

 ### Workshops

 The content of `workshops/` are a collection of Markdown documents and applicable resources for providing hands-on assignments for learning how to automate with Ansible.
+The workshops are set up as exercises to be done by the participants, and are most suitable for smaller audiences.

 Instructor notes on the execution and solution to all workshops can be found in `facilitator/solutions/`.

-## Presentation Decks
+### Presentation Decks

 The content of `decks/` are collection of presentation decks using the [reveal.js framework](http://lab.hakim.se/reveal-js/) for delivering instructor-led or hands-on instruction.

+### Guides

+The `guides/` provide closely guided exercises with a lower barrier to entry.
+These are suitable for beginners or larger audiences.
+People can follow the guides on their own pace, and usually need very limited support is required during the execution of such labs.

-## Lab Provisioner
+### Lab Provisioner

 Lightbulb provides a lab provisioner utility for creating a personal lab environment for each student.
 Currently only Amazon Web Services (AWS) is supported in us-east-1 and us-west-1 with the foundation to support other regions in place.